altaga/EffiSend-Kaia/README.md

 We've streamlined the payment experience around **USDT** because predictable value matters in everyday transactions.
 Whether you're a merchant accepting payments or a customer making purchases, you shouldn't have to worry about price swings affecting your transaction.

+*Looking ahead, EffiSend is designed to seamlessly integrate with Kaia's planned KRW stablecoins, which would enable native Korean Won transactions for the millions of users in Kakao's ecosystem, making crypto payments even more accessible to mainstream users in South Korea.*

   - The merchant or user initiates a payment request.
 Afterward, the customer’s QR code—similar to Alipay—or facial recognition is scanned.
 Once verified, the system displays the available tokens, allowing the user to proceed with the payment.

     <img src="./Images/pay1.png" width="32%"> <img src="./Images/pay2.png" width="32%"> <img src="./Images/pay3.png" width="32%">